12 Things to do in Hay

 Maude, on the other hand, boasts a peaceful atmosphere and a lovely spot by the Murrumbidgee River for picnicking or fishing.

-These neighbouring towns are a pleasant extension of your Hay stopover, revealing the heart and soul of rural Australia.
+These neighbouring towns are a pleasant extension of your Hay stopover, giving you a look at the heart and soul of rural Australia.

 Learn About the Long Paddock